-- Reflect on themselves, others and life's fundamental questions (Come and See, literacy, science, PSHE) - Exercise intellectual curiosity testing their beliefs against others' and exploring sameness and differences (study of other faiths, geography, history) - Study and discuss the insights of the great teachers and philosophers - Experience awe and wonder to be moved by nature and by excellence in human achievement. - Exercise imagination and intuition in creative pursuits and in forming theories in their academic work and daily life. - Discuss and debate insights, beliefs, ideas, emotions, feelings and experiences (Come and See, circle time, PSHE) - Reflect and respond to God's presence in prayer, worship, reflection and during Sacramental preparation.
+- Reflect on themselves, others and life's fundamental questions (Come and See, literacy, science, PSHE) - Exercise intellectual curiosity testing their beliefs against others' and exploring sameness and differences (study of other faiths, geography, history) - Study and discuss the insights of the great teachers and philosophers - Experience awe and wonder to be moved by nature and by excellence in human achievement. - Exercise imagination and intuition in creative pursuits and in forming theories in their academic work and daily life. - Discuss and debate insights, beliefs, ideas, emotions, feelings and experiences (Come and See, PSHE, themed weeks) - Reflect and respond to God's presence in prayer, worship, reflection and during collective worship, liturgies and celebration of the Sacraments.